namanarora42/DeepFit/README.md

 # Wrapper

-We have implemented a wrapper around the Pose Detection API from Google's AI framework, MediaPipe to acheieve two tasks:
+We have implemented a wrapper around the Pose Detection API from Google's AI framework, MediaPipe, to achieve two tasks:

 1. To detect the coordinates of 18 keypoints (out of a total of 33) on the body of a single subject in frame.
 These keypoints are then fed into our Classifier model, which predicts the workout being performed based on these coordinates.